allelahh/forsakextras/README.md

 ## 📁 What’s in this Repo?

+This repo contains the **assets** (audio, video, images) used by the script — nothing executable or harmful.
-This repository stores assets (audios, videos, images) used by the script.
-It exists to support Forsakextras functionality.
+It exists solely to support Forsakextras.

 ---

 ## 🙏 Thanks

-Huge thanks to **ivannetta** for:
+Special thanks to **ivannetta**, creator of the original *"fartsaken"* script (which had malicious elements), for:

 * Music replacement logic
-* Asset/file downloading code
+* File/asset download functions
 * Killer emote GUI
-* Documentation about scripting for executors
+* Scripting documentation for executor support

-> (your animation GUI code did make my brain hurt a bit though lol)
+> *(your animation GUI code did make my brain hurt a bit though lol*

+---